-Check your eligibility for free or subsidised energy saving improvements
+Check your eligibility for free or subsidised insulation and boilers!

-Using our online eligibility checker, it takes less than 5 minutes to check if you’re likely to be eligible for a brand new energy efficient boiler, as well as loft, cavity and external wall insulation – which could all be provided for free or subsidised by npower under the governments Energy Companies Obligation (ECO).
+Using our online eligibility checker, it takes less than 5 minutes to check if you could be eligible for energy saving improvements such as loft or cavity insulation – which could all be provided for free by npower under the governments Energy Companies Obligation (ECO).
 You don’t need to be an npower customer and it doesn’t matter if you’ve applied before.
 Eligibility criteria apply.

 Act now to find out if you could benefit from a warmer and more energy efficient home, as well as lowering your energy bills.

 If you prefer, you can give us a call to check your eligibility Mon - Fri 8am - 8pm

 0330 100 0138 (included in any ‘inclusive minutes’ from mobiles).

 Brick Cavity Wall

 Homes where the bricks are all laid in the same direction (see image 1) tend to have cavity walls.
 Cavity walls tend to be at least 280mm wide (see image 2) and are unlikely to be less than 250mm.
 The age of a house is another cavity wall clue.
 If it was built after 1920 (indicated by windows which are wider than they are tall - see image3), it probably has a cavity wall.